Nicola1971/SchemaWebPage-plugin/README.md

 Add basic schema.org microdata for "WebPage", "Article" or "Blog" schemas in your MODX Evolution your template

 Supported Properties in RC 1.2:
-* itemscope and itemtype: Default (WebPage), Contactpage, SearchResultsPage
+* itemscope and itemtype: Default (WebPage), Contactpage, SearchResultsPage or Tv value
 * mainContentOfPage
 * headline
 * alternativeHeadline